sabinamagar7-maker/Paris-Housing-Data-Warehouse/README.md

 ## Overview

 This project presents the design and implementation of a multi-domain urban analytics data warehouse focused on the city of Paris.
-The project integrates datasets related to housing transactions, demographics, business activity, permits, and urban indicators to support analytical reporting and business intelligence.
+The project integrates datasets related to apartment transactions, demographics, business activity, permits, and urban indicators to support analytical reporting and business intelligence.

 The solution follows a layered ELT architecture implemented in Snowflake, with transformations progressing from RAW ingestion to normalized data models and finally to denormalized BI-ready marts used for Power BI reporting.